Last updated: October 03, 2024

 A home equity line of credit is like a credit card attached to your home equity — you have a set credit limit that allows you to borrow as much or as little as you’d like up to that credit limit.
 HELOCs are a good option when you would like the flexibility of being able to borrow money as you need it.

 If you take out a HELOC, you should be aware of two timeframes: the draw period and the repayment period.
-During the draw period (which may range from 5 to 10 years), you can withdraw whatever amount you need up to your limit.
+During the draw period (which could range from 5 to 10 years), you can withdraw whatever amount you need up to your limit.
 You will only pay interest on what you borrow.
 Once the draw period is over, the repayment period will begin.

-The repayment period ranges from 10 to 20 years and requires you to pay back the principal and any interest on your borrowed amount.
+The repayment period may range from 10 to 20 years and requires you to pay back the principal and any interest on your borrowed amount.
 You can no longer borrow money from your HELOC during the repayment period.
 Some lenders may require payment in full or for a large portion of the loan balance at the end of the HELOC draw period (also known as a “balloon payment”), so make sure to understand your lender’s specific requirements before you apply for a loan.

 READ MORE: Home Equity Line of Credit Handbook